inkline/inkline/packages/inkline.io/pages/docs/components/datatable/definition.md

 Data tables (or data grids) are tables that have advanced interaction controls such as custom data types, pagination and sorting. {.lead}

 ### Columns definition
-First, you need to define the column titles, keys, types and how they're ordered.
+First, you need to define the column titles, paths, types and how they're ordered.

 ~~~js
 export default {